Photo of author

 Vertigo is a sensation that makes the patient feel that the surrounding environment is spinning or moving, resulting in dizziness and poor balance.
 This condition is often caused by a problem with the inner ear but may also occur due to infections or tumors in the brain.
 Typical causes include: Clinical manifestations of vertigo are … Read more

-Urosepsis Nursing Diagnosis & Care Plan
+Urosepsis: Nursing Diagnoses & Care Plans

 The pancreas, a flat, pear-shaped gland that is part of the digestive system, is located behind the lower part of the stomach and surrounded by the liver, small intestines, gallbladder, and spleen.
-It is composed of endocrine cells that secrete hormones like insulin and exocrine cells that secrete enzymes to aid in digestion.
-Pancreatic cancer … Read more
+It is composed of endocrine cells that secrete hormones like insulin and exocrine cells that secrete enzymes to aid digestion.
+Pancreatic cancer develops … Read more

 Knee Replacement Surgery Nursing Diagnosis & Care Plan